isomerpages/moe-zhonghuapri/_welcome-to-zps/School History.md

 to No. 57, Niven Road.
 By 1951, with the support from the community, Chung Hwa Girls’ School evolved to be a full school comprising Primary, Secondary and Pre-University sections.
 The secondary classes then shifted to Bartley Road and became "Chung Hwa Girls' High School”.
-Chung Hua Girls' Primary School remained at Niven Road and ceased operations in 1980 because of higher parental demand for English-medium schools.<strong>&nbsp;</strong>
+Chung Hwa Girls' Primary School remained at Niven Road and ceased operations in 1980 because of higher parental demand for English-medium schools.<strong>&nbsp;</strong>
 </p>